This article has been updated to reflect the RStudio terminal feature as of version 1.3.1056-1.

 - The full list of terminal-related RStudio commands and keyboard shortcuts is in Appendix B. Most terminal-related commands can be found on the Terminal dropdown menu in the terminal pane, and on the Tools->Terminal menu.

-Here's a terminal with the output of simple command output:
+Here's a terminal with the output of simple command:

 The visual appearance of the terminal is controlled via the Tools->Global Options->Appearance settings.

 RStudio supports multiple terminal sessions.
-To start another terminal session, use the New Terminal command on the Terminal dropdown menu, or Shift+Alt+R.
+To start another terminal session, use the New Terminal command on the Terminal dropdown menu, or Alt+Shift+R.

 Each terminal session is independent, with its own system shell process and buffer.
 Switch between them by (1) using the arrows next to the drop-down menu, (2) clicking on the terminal's name in the drop-down, or (3) using the Previous Terminal/Next Terminal drop-down menu commands.
 The dropdown button shows the name of the currently selected terminal session ("Terminal 3" in the following screenshot):